Cost to Replace Car Speakers in 2026 – Complete Cost Breakdown

 • Lower prices due to increased competition

-Note: We may earn a small commission at no additional cost if you purchase through these links.
+Note: We may earn a small commission if you purchase through these links.
+There is no additional cost to you.
+Learn More

 Average Cost to Replace Car Speakers

-Here’s what you can expect to pay for car speaker replacement, depending on your speakers and installation choice:
+Here’s what you can expect to pay for replacing your car speakers.
+Prices vary depending on the type of speakers and how you choose to install them.

 Budget Range (Under $100)